feathers-plus/generator-feathers-plus/README.md

 ## Documentation

-Please refer to the [generator-feathers-plus documentation](http://docs.feathersjs.com/) for more details.
+Please refer to the [feathers-plus documentation](https://feathers-plus.github.io/) for more details.

 ## Complete Example